westphallm1/AoMM-Cross-Mod-Sample/README.md

 * `Pets/SampleOptionalCombatPetProjectile/`: Contains the code for a pet projectile with two pet buffs, one of which is registered with
   `mod.Call(...)` and one of which isn't.
-The pet will behave as a regular pet when summoned via the non-registered buff, and as a combat
-	pet when summoned via the registered buff.
+The pet will behave as a regular pet when summoned via the non-registered buff, and as a combat pet when summoned via the registered buff.
 This can be used to achieve an effect similar to the " (AoMM Version)" of pet items in the base mod.

 * `Pets/SampleMeleeRangedPet/`: Contains the code for a pet projectile that alternates between melee and ranged behavior depending on the player's combat pet level.
 Uses `mod.Call("GetStateDirect", ...)` to determine the player's combat pet level each frame, then
   `mod.Call("GetParamsDirect", ...)` and `mod.Call("UpdateParamsDirect", ...)` to toggle between melee and ranged behavior.

+* `Pets/SampleRapidFirePet/`: Contains the code for a pet projectile that moves and attacks more quickly than the default cross-mod AI.
+Uses `mod.Call("UpdateParamsDirect", ...)` once when the projectile spawns to set custom scale factors for travel speed and attack rate.
+The cross-mod AI then scales its own behavior parameters, determined by the player's combat pet level, by these scale factors.

+### Cross-mod Minion examples

 * `Minions/SampleGroundedMinion/`: Contains the boilerplate code for a minion that behaves like the vanilla vampire frog pet.
 No cross-mod specific code exists in this directory.
 The cross-mod minion behavior is managed entirely by `mod.Call("RegisterGroundedMinion", ...)`.